~ FRENCH BEAN Seed ~

 ~ FILET BUSH BEAN Seed~

-lightly steamed and served with butter.
+Filet beans are a gourmet dish: picked small, lightly steamed and served with butter.
 They can be left to grow full size as well.

-Yellow Filet Bush Bean
+'Dior' Yellow Filet Bush Bean

 This new addition to the catalogue is an early, yellow filet.
-The plants are quite small yet make a lot of slender & tender pods, in an excellent bright yellow colour.
+The plants are small yet make a LOT of slender & tender pods, in an excellent bright yellow colour.
 As the beans are slim you only need to cook them very briefly, preserving the colour and flavour.
 A real treat!

 Pick small as a filet or leave to get bigger (if you can resist eating them all straight away)

-generous packet of approximately 120 seeds, organic
+generous packet of approximately 150 seeds, organic £

-Filet Bush Bean
+plant picture'Cupidon' Filet Bush Bean

-A filet-type bean, with long slender pods and a thin tip.
-An exquisite variety that produces a huge number of tender green pods all summer, starting early, and continuing cropping well after the others have finished.
+A filet-type, with long slender pods.
+An exquisite variety that produces a huge number of tender thin green pods all summer, starting early, and continuing cropping well after the others have finished.
 It has a particularly good flavour used raw in salads.
+The beans also stay stringless as they get to full size and it makes a good normal french bean, with a particularly good flavour raw.

 Sadly, it does not make many seeds and this is unfortunately reflected in the price/packet size - but if you can afford it, it is a fantastic bean.

-Green pods.
 A special, gourmet early/maincrop filet variety.

-about 80 seeds
+about 80 seeds £

-~ DRY / SHELLING BEAN Seed~
+~ DRYING / SHELLING BEAN Seed~

 Drying / Shelling beans are for harvesting dry beans to eat, not the pods.
 They have been selected for maximal seed production and the pods are often thin and stringy - they’re not the bit we eat.
 Instead they produce large yields of nutritious seeds.

-Jacobs Cattle Gold (BUSH)
+Jacobs Cattle Gold (BUSH, DRY)

 A beautiful gold/white splotched bush bean, named after Jacobs cattle in the Bible.
 The original stock for this variety was obtained from the Passamaquoddy people of Maine - it is a widely adapted variety for dry bean seed production, and yields can be exceptional.
 Great winter staple for soups and chilli.